Herisson-kun/LoRaWAN-sniffing/README.md

 2. **CSV Logging**:
    The captured frames are logged in a `packet_capture.csv` file, which includes:
+   - The time at which the frame has been received.
    - The frames in hexadecimal format.
    - Reception quality indicators such as RSSI and SNR.

 3. **Conversion to PCAP**:
-   A Python script reads the CSV file, parses the frames, identifies each field of the protocol (e.g., MHDR, DevAddr, MIC, etc.), and converts the frames into Python objects.
+   A Python script reads the CSV file, parses the frames, identifies each field of the protocol (e.g., MHDR, DevAddr, Encrypted Payload, etc.), and converts the frames into Python objects.
 Using these objects, the script generates a PCAP file compatible with Wireshark for analysis.

 4. **Testing with MKR WAN 1310**:
    To generate frames for testing, a **MKR WAN 1310** module connected to The Things Network (TTN) was used.
 The Arduino code provided in the repository configures this module to send frames to TTN.